 Careers in consultancy are sometimes of interest to our PhD students and graduates.
 Some firms particularly target applications from PhD students.
 McKinsey, BCG, Oliver Wyman, Charles River Associates; Compass Lexecon; Cornerstone Research and others have specific interest in PhD qualified applicants.
 Some firms offer insight days and special events for PhD students.

 We provide opportunities for you to find out more about working in specific sectors and meet recruiters.
 Book and keep up to date with events and vacancies on CareerHub.

 Careers information about management and specialist consultancy, events; lists of firms; explanations of jobs roles; news; and vacancies is available on our website.

 Inspiring role models

 Amy Challen, (LSE PhD Applied Econometrics 2013), Engagement Manager at McKinsey and Company in London moved to a Management role at Shell

-Confidential one-to-one careers consultation appointments are also available every week – book with the PhD Careers Consultant Catherine Reynolds now.
+Confidential one-to-one careers consultation appointments are available every week – book with the PhD Careers Consultant Catherine Reynolds now.
 Good luck with your career thinking and remember we support you whatever direction you’re considering!